Alex-MobileApps/preferred-paths/README.md

 - **subj**: Brain number to train (e.g. 4 will train s004, use 0 to train all brains) - int, by default 1
 - **epoch**: Number of epochs to run - int, by default 1
 - **batch**: Number of brains per batch (set to one if training on 1 brain only) - int, by default 1
-- **sample**: Number of FC edge samples to consider per look at a brain - int, by default 100
+- **sample**: Number of FC edge samples to consider per look at a brain (set to 0 to use all FC edges instead of sampling) - int, by default 100
 - **hu**: Number of hidden units in the single hidden layer of the neural network - int, by default 10
 - **lr**: Learning rate - float, by default 0.001
 - **save**: Path to save the results to on OzStar (e.g. demo.pt will save to your-username/preferred-path/demo.pt on OzStar) - str, by default None